lemlac/mulem/docs/reference.md

 print("{addOptional(1, 1)}")  -- Prints "2"
 ```

 When calling a function with an explicit `T?`, you give it a value of `T?`.
-When calling a function with `opt T`, you give it a value of `T`.
+When calling a function with `opt`, you give it a value of `T`.

 ```
 optionalParam(opt val: int) =